 The close proximity with a beach enables our students to serve the community by taking beach clean-up initiatives.
 The students also engage in community work in nearby NGOs, slum areas, special schools, etc. this not only helps them to get sensitized, but also to be an active part of the community.
-The students have worked in different organizations in groups both in online and offline scenarios and have gained a lot through these interactions.
+The students have gained a lot through these interactions in the previous years too.